Analyzing Richardson Electronics (RELL) and The Competition

 Dividends

-Richardson Electronics pays an annual dividend of $0.24 per share and has a dividend yield of 2.0%.
+Richardson Electronics pays an annual dividend of $0.24 per share and has a dividend yield of 2.1%.
 Richardson Electronics pays out 36.4% of its earnings in the form of a dividend.
-As a group, “Electronic parts & equipment, not elsewhere classified” companies pay a dividend yield of 1.7% and pay out 26.3% of their earnings in the form of a dividend.
-Richardson Electronics has raised its dividend for 1 consecutive years.
+As a group, “Electronic parts & equipment, not elsewhere classified” companies pay a dividend yield of 1.8% and pay out 26.3% of their earnings in the form of a dividend.
+Richardson Electronics has increased its dividend for 1 consecutive years.

+Richardson Electronics has a beta of 0.6, meaning that its share price is 40% less volatile than the S&P 500.
+Comparatively, Richardson Electronics’ peers have a beta of 1.63, meaning that their average share price is 63% more volatile than the S&P 500.

 About Richardson Electronics (Get Rating)